 You should have a strong eye for detail and have the ability to manage your own time effectively.

-In addition to the Member's scope of responsibilities, the team lead is a member of the core staff who coordinates hospitality activities with harvest/production teams.
+In addition to the Member's scope of responsibilities, the team lead is a member of the core staff who coordinates hospitality activities across teams.
 This includes event development, and building and coaching their team.
-This role requires a person with strong experience in hospitality and customer service.
+This role requires a person with strong (or emerging) experience in hospitality and customer service.
 While not specifically required, a university degree (AA, BA, MA) relating to hospitality is advantageous.
-He/She should comport in a professional, warm, and honest manner.
+He/She/They should comport in a professional, warm, and honest manner.

 As a core member, you are self-motivated and act independently to coordinate and mentor the hospitality team.
 Consequently, experience coaching teams is desired.